qeeqbox/social-analyzer/README.md

 This project is *"currently used by some law enforcement agencies in countries where resources are limited"*.

-## so·cial me·di·a
+## So·cial Me·di·a
-websites and applications that enable users to create and share content or to participate in social networking - Oxford Dictionary
+Websites and applications that enable users to create and share content or to participate in social networking - Oxford Dictionary

 ## Security Testing